krb5/krb5/doc/rst_source/krb_admins/install_kdc/index.rst

 Now that the slave KDCs have copies of the Kerberos database, you can create stash files for them and start the krb5kdc daemon.

-Finish Installing the Slave KDCs
+Finish installing the Slave KDCs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. toctree::